Last Updated on

 If you want to know where’s the path of least resistance, look left (and follow the trend).

-When the price is in an uptrend, look to long.
-When the price is in a downtrend, look to short.
+When the price is in an uptrend, you should stay long.
+When the price is in a downtrend, you should stay short.

 By trading with the trend, you can see that the impulse move (green) goes much more in your favor, compared to the corrective move (red).